 Considering adoption but need more information?
 Review our most frequently asked adoption questions or email rescueragom [dot] org.

-Adopt Me: The dog is available for adoption and we are currently accepting applications for this dog.
+Adopt Me: The dog is available for adoption and we are currently accepting applications for the dog.

-Closed to Applications: Many families have submitted applications for the dog and we are no longer accepting applications, or the dog is working with an applicant for a potential adoption.
+Closed to Applications: Many families have submitted applications for the dog, or the dog is working with an applicant for a potential adoption.

 Pending Adoption: The dog has found its forever home.

-The cost of rescuing the dogs from Turkey are much higher than cost of rescuing U.S. dogs due to the transportation costs that RAGOM incurs to bring them into our organization.
-The Turkish Golden adoption fees only offset this cost and does not cover the full expense of their rescue.
+The cost of rescuing dogs from Turkey or China, for example, is much higher than the cost of rescuing dogs from within the United States due to transportation costs that RAGOM incurs to bring them into our organization.
+The "International Dog" adoption fees only offset this cost and does not cover the full expense of these rescues.

 A dog's age is a very important factor when considering adoption.
 Just as human needs and expectations change as we progress through life's stages, dogs also experience significant changes from birth to old age.